What does the UBC Farm grow?

-The UBC Farm is a 24-ha integrated production farm situated within a 90-year old coastal hemlock forest that comprises a mosaic of cultivated annual crop fields, perennial hedgerows and orchards, pasture, teaching gardens, and forest stands.
-The UBC Farm grows over 200 varieties of fruits, vegetables, and herbs.
-The farm also features honey bee hives and egg laying, open pasture hens.
+The Centre for Sustainable Food Systems at the UBC Farm is a very unique research centre as we actively leverage the integrated production farm in our teaching and learning.
+The farm itself is situated within a 90-year old coastal hemlock forest that comprises a mosaic of cultivated annual crop fields, perennial hedgerows, fruit orchards and educational demonstration gardens.
+Beyond the research fields, the UBC Farm dedicates large fields to production and public engagement.
+The UBC Farm grows over 200 varieties of fruits, vegetables and herbs.
+The farm also features honey beehives, seed production, flowers and egg-laying, open-pasture hens.
+The thing we are the most proud of growing is good soil, and thereby good humans.

 Is everything organic?